 KEY TAKEAWAYS

-The gasoline segment is expected to grow at a CAGR of 3.8% during the forecast period.
+By vehicle type, the trucks segment is expected to grow at a 4.1% CAGR during the forecast period

 TRENDS & DISRUPTIONS IMPACTING CUSTOMERS' CUSTOMERS